 The December 3 Chicago Defender said: "The sensational Tramp Band, under the leadership of Sausage, have just returned from a trek out to the western coast where they scored a hit with the folk of that territory."
 Is Detroit really that close to the West Coast?

-Here's a syndicated column that appeared in many papers (this from the December 6 Kingsport, Tennessee Times).
+George Ross' syndicated "In New York" column of December 5 appeared in many papers.
 Some of it might even be true [and, if so, I've got a car you might be interested in]:

 NEW YORK, Dec.
 5 - Doctor Sausage and his Five Pork Chops is the name of a new "jive" band that has come to town.
 It has the honor of being Edsel Ford's favorite swing contingent.
 That in itself seems rather striking, since nobody knew that the Fords cared for any kind of music other than symphonic scores or square dances in the barn.